Largest and heaviest animals: Birds (Aves)

 The common ostrich is the largest living bird.

 The largest living bird, a member of the Struthioniformes, is the common ostrich (Struthio camelus), from the plains of Africa.
 A large male ostrich can reach a height of 2.8 m and weigh over 156 kg.
 A mass of 200 kg has been cited for the common ostrich but no wild ostriches of this weight have been verified.
 Eggs laid by the ostrich can weigh 1.4 kg and are the largest eggs in the world today.

 The largest bird in the fossil record may be the extinct elephant birds (Aepyornithidae) of Madagascar, which were related to the kiwis.
-Aepyornis exceeded 3 m in height and 500 kg, while Vorombe could reach a similar height and a mass of 732 kg.
+Aepyornis exceeded 3 m in height and 500 kg, and the largest specimens could reach a similar height and a mass of 732 kg.
 The last of the elephant birds became extinct about 300 years ago.
 Of almost exactly the same upper proportions as the largest elephant birds was Dromornis stirtoni of Australia, part of a 26,000-year-old group called mihirungs of the family Dromornithidae.
 The largest carnivorous bird was Brontornis, an extinct flightless bird from South America which reached a weight of 350 to 400 kg and a height of about 2.8 m.
 The tallest carnivorous bird was Kelenken, which could reach 3 to 3.2 meters in height and 220 to 250 kilograms.
 The tallest bird ever was the giant moa (Dinornis maximus), part of the moa family of New Zealand that went extinct around 1500 AD.
 This particular species of moa stood up to 3.7 m tall, but weighed about half as much as a large elephant bird or mihirung due to its comparatively slender frame.

 The heaviest bird ever capable of flight was Argentavis magnificens, the largest member of the now extinct family Teratornithidae, found in Miocene-aged fossil beds of Argentina, with a wingspan up to 5.5 m, a length of up to 1.25 m, a height on the ground of up to 1.75 m and a body weight of at least 71 kg.
 Pelagornis sandersi is thought to have had an even larger wingspan of about 6.1–7.4 m, but is only about 22–40 kg, half the mass of the former.